 Study of 4000 patients who underwent bypass surgery from 1971 to 1974 showed that 25% of patients had undergone a reoperation within a period of 20 years after primary operation.
 (Data from Cosgrove DM, Loop FD, Lytle BW, et al: Predictors of reoperation after myocardial revascularization.
 J Thorac Cardiovasc Surg 1986; 92:811.)

 More recently, however, the proportion of isolated coronary artery operations that are reoperations has decreased.
 This decrease is related in part to the more aggressive use of coronary artery interventions for patients with previous bypass surgery and probably to more effective risk factor control.
 In 1990 about 37% of coronary artery revascularization operations were reoperative interventions, whereas in 2002 this figure decreased to 30%14 (Fig. 26-2).
 Also, surgery has changed in directions that will decrease the rate of reoperation.
-Use of the left internal thoracic artery (LITA) to graft the left anterior descending (LAD) coronary artery decreases the risk of reoperation compared with the strategy of using only vein grafts, and the LITA-LAD graft has become a standard part of operations for coronary artery revascularization.15 Furthermore, it now appears that use of bilateral ITA grafts decreases the likelihood ...
+Use of the left internal thoracic artery (LITA) to graft the left anterior descending (LAD) coronary artery decreases the risk of reoperation compared with the strategy of using only vein grafts, and the LITA-LAD graft has become a standard part of operations for coronary artery revascularization.15 Furthermore, it now appears that use of bilateral ITA grafts decreases the likelihood of ...